JamiKettunen/void-bootstrap/packages/README.md

 Custom (or modified) shlibs should be placed in a `custom-shlibs` file in the root of this directory.

+Custom (or modified) virtual package definitions should be placed in a `custom-virtuals` file in the root of this directory.

 Additional patches to be applied on `void-packages` can also be placed in `patches` directory as well in form of `*.patch` or `*.diff` files (need to be `patch -p1` compatible).

 Example layout: